-Interest Rate 6.25% (prior: 6.875%) Amortization Growth Rate 3.25% (prior 3.50%) Expenses Administrative expenses paid in the prior year, increased by 3% and rounded to the nearest \$100.
-Salary Scale 3.25% (prior 3.50%) Mortality PubS-2010 Mortality Table for Employees, Healthy Annuitants and Disabled Annuitants with generational projection of future improvements per the MP-2019 Ultimate scale.
-This assumption incorporates the expectation of mortality improvements beyond the valuation date.
-Turnover None.
-Retirement 50% in the first year eligible for Normal Retirement.
-15% in each following year.
-100% at age 65.
-For employees hired after October 1, 2013, no retirements are assumed prior to the completion of 25 years of service.
-Disability 11th Railroad Retirement Board Disability Rates.
-Marital Status 80% of members are assumed to be married with wives 3 years younger than husbands.
-Cost of Living Adjustment 1.50% Worker's Compensation 10% of Final Average Earnings.
+Interest Rate 6.25% (prior: 6.875%) Amortization Growth Rate 3.25% (prior: 3.50%) Expenses Administrative expenses paid in the prior year, increased by 3% and rounded to the nearest \$100.
+Salary Scale 3.25% (prior: 3.50%) Mortality Pub-2010 Mortality Table for Employees, Healthy Annuitants and Disabled Annuitants with generational projection of future improvements per the MP-2019 Ultimate scale.
+This assumption includes a margin for improvements in longevity beyond the valuation date.
+Turnover Rates according to the following table: